-Some 6.4 billion of the world’s 8 billion people, or 80 percent of humanity, use mobile phones, according to German research firm Statista.https://www.statista.com/statistics/330695/number-of-smartphone-users-worldwide/ That number is growing steadily, along with the average cost of a phone.
+Some 6.5 billion of the world’s 8 billion people, or 80 percent of humanity, use mobile phones as of 2022, according to research firm Statista.
+That number is growing steadily, along with the average cost of a phone.
 As a result, the smartphone accessories market, which is led by protective cases, is ripe with opportunity.
 If you have a creative touch and a gung-ho attitude, a custom phone case business could be your entrepreneurial avenue to success.

 Of course, starting a successful phone case business will have its challenges and require hard work.
 Fortunately, you’ve come to the right place, as this step-by-step guide will provide all the information you need to develop and launch your new business.